stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 a node that cannot vote for `a` because it has voted for its negation `!a` still accepts `a` when the message _accept_ `a` reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).

-Finally, if and when the message _accept_ `a` reaches quorum threshold, `v` has confirmed `a` and the federated vote has succeeded.
+If and when the message _accept_ `a` reaches quorum threshold, `v` has confirmed `a` and the federated vote has succeeded.
 In effect, the _accept_ messages constitute a second vote on the fact that the initial vote messages succeeded.
+Once `v` enters the confirmed state, it may issue a _confirm_ `a` message to help other nodes confirm `a` more efficiently (by pruning their quorum search).

 {#fig:voting}
                     "vote-or-accept a"          "accept a"